UAE awards first official lottery license

 Community management bodies send out circulars listing ‘security measures before travel’

-The UAE's gaming authority awarded a license to operate the country's first authorised lottery operation on Sunday.
+The UAE's gaming authority awarded a license to operate the first authorised lottery in the country on Sunday.

 The GCGRA aims to establish a well-regulated commercial gaming sector.
 Their framework is built on principles of transparency, accountability, consumer protection, and responsible gaming practices.